Data Logging Can Verify

 To conduct predictive maintenance, the factory needed reliable condition monitoring before problems could get worse, and also required local alarm notification when temperatures went above 160°F.

 Example: Large warehouse freezers, are they performing efficiently?
 HVAC systems?
 Gas fired equipment?
 Lighting?
 Once data has been gathered and reports are developed so we can then determine the best solution to lower your overall utility usage.
 Data rooms or clean rooms need to be controlled for temperatures and humidity.
-This revolves HVAC and mechanical.
+This involves HVAC and mechanical.
 Most of the time these rooms remain vacate with no employees.
 How do you know 24/7 what the environment is?
 Data logging covers a wide range of possibilities.
-Office buildings, storage facilities, clean rooms, hospitals,restaurants, hotels and even residential.
+Office buildings, storage facilities, manufacturing facilities, clean rooms, hospitals, restaurants, hotels and even residential.